extrange/realtime-todo-list/readme.md

 # Lists App

-An app to manage tasks within multiple lists, with realtime + offline synchronization.
+An app to manage tasks within multiple lists, with realtime + offline synchronization, and collaborative editing.

 ## Features

 ### Full Offline Support

-- [x] Working CRUD when offline
+- [ ] Working CRUD when offline
 - [ ] Notification when offline
 - [ ] PWA (so app can be launched without network)
 - [ ] Database sync on reconnection (refine retry logic)

 ### Realtime Synchronization

-- [x] Provided via PouchDB
+- [x] Provided via yjs
-- [ ] Conflict resolution (`diff` style)

 ### UI